-In 2012, the global medical tourism market was estimated to be worth $10.5 billion.
-By 2019, its projected growth is $32.5 billion.
+The Visa and Oxford study shows the value of the global medical tourism market estimated worth at $439 billion.
+The study also projected the growth rate to expand by 25% over the next 10 years.
 When it comes to traveling for healthcare, the country on the receiving end flourishes as incoming international patients pump its economy.

 Outbound medical tourism allows patients to travel abroad for their medical treatment if their own country is not well equipped to handle the procedures.
 It also encourages the native country to improve its healthcare facilities to be able to establish medical tourism industry as a means of generating revenue.
 And this is what is happening in Africa.

 Outbound Medical Tourism Figures in Africa

 Nigeria is Africa’s leading country from where medical tourists are traveling abroad and one of the biggest sufferers of medical tourism in the whole world.
 In 2012, 47% of Nigerians who went to India were medical tourists.
 That makes a collective of 18,000 people who spent $260 million in mere foreign exchange.
 5000 Nigerians seek treatment abroad every month and that results in a loss of N78 billion annually and medical tourism to India accounts for half of this cost.

 India’s medical tourism revenue is over $3 billion and African countries contribute more than 30% to it.
 That translates to a whopping $960 million that Africa loses.
 Improving healthcare in African countries can prevent this.
 Middle-class Nigerians prefer Middle East as their healthcare destination and the richest either go to the United States or Western Europe.
 An average Nigerian medical tourist spends approximately $20,000 to $40,000 on medical travel.